 Compare cards with no foreign transaction fee

 If you use your credit card often when traveling abroad, a travel card could help you save on foreign transaction fees.
 Many cards offer no foreign transaction fees and travel rewards, but often come with an annual fee.
 Consider how often you’ll use the travel rewards to make the annual fee worth it.

-When you use your card to pay for goods or services in the UK, you could incur two types of fees:
+When you use your card to pay for goods or services in England, you could incur two types of fees:

 Can I incur both fees on a single transaction?

 Yes.
 But you can avoid this if you get a travel card without foreign transaction fees and decline DCC when it’s offered.

 Which credit card issuers are accepted in the United Kingdom?

 You’ll find American Express and Discover cards to be widely accepted throughout the UK, especially in the large cities.
 Mastercard and Visa are still more popular, and are accepted in villages and smaller vendors.